Joint NGO Statement Demanding Urgent Action to End the Spiraling Global Hunger Crisis

 "No water, no food, a hopeless life,” she said.
 “Above all, my children are starving.
 They are on the verge of death.
 Unless they get some food, I'm afraid they will die."

-The global hunger crisis has been fuelled by a deadly mix of poverty, social injustice, gender inequality, conflict, climate change, and economic shocks, with the lingering impacts of the COVID-19 pandemic and the crisis in Ukraine further driving up food prices and the cost of living.
+The global hunger crisis has been fueled by a deadly mix of poverty, social injustice, gender inequality, conflict, climate change, and economic shocks, with the lingering impacts of the COVID-19 pandemic and the crisis in Ukraine further driving up food prices and the cost of living.

 Those with the power and money to change this must come together to better respond to current crises and prevent and prepare for future ones.